flcs/smarttbot-strategy-finder/README.md

-#Technical Analysis Backtest Robot
+#SmarttBot Strategy Finder

-This is an app to backtest different trading strategies.
+This is an application to find different trading strategies for SmarttBot trading system.